philipatosam/bro-branham-sermon-presentation-modules/modules/README.md

 | Each sermon | 1 Chapter |
 | Each paragraph | Verse (paragraph number = verse number) |

-This means a preacher can navigate to any sermon, jump to a specific paragraph by number, and display one paragraph per slide — the same way Scripture is displayed.
+This means you can navigate to any sermon, jump to a specific paragraph by number, and display one paragraph per slide or by your preference.